 15.2 In the event that a sporting event is voided and the sporting event is included in a multiple bet, that betting transaction on the voided sporting event shall be treated as a "non-runner" and the outcome of the multiple will be decided on the result of the remaining betting transactions.

 15.3 In the event that a sporting event is not completed within the full time anticipated then all betting transactions shall be voided.

 15.4 In the event that a sporting event is a horse race event and the surface is changed (from that carded) or the race track is changed (from that carded) all betting transactions shall automatically be voided.

 Betting transactions transacted on sporting events will be determined with reference to the official results posted (in the case of horse racing events the giving of the “all clear”) at the end of the sporting event concerned i.e. subsequent changes to the official posted result shall not affect the result as officially posted.

 17. SPORTING EVENTS WHICH ARE NOT COMPLETED WITHIN THE SPECIFIED TIME OF THE SPORTING EVENT

 All betting transactions (specifically soccer and rugby games) are transacted on the basis that the result is constituted by the result at the end of full time.
-Accordingly extra time and “penalty shoot outs” and the results thereafter shall not be taken into account unless the betting transaction is concluded on the specific basis that it contemplates the result at the end of the sporting event concerned (including extra time and / or at the end of penalty shootouts).
+Accordingly, extra time and “penalty shoot outs” and the results thereafter shall not be considered unless the betting transaction is concluded on the specific basis that it contemplates the result at the end of the sporting event concerned (including extra time and / or at the end of penalty shootouts).